google/recursive-version-control-system/README.md

 This is *experimental* and very much a work-in-progress.

-The only functionality fully implemented so far is the `snapshot` command.
+In particular, the tool is still subject to change and there is no guarantee of backwards compatibility.

+The `snapshot` command is fully implemented, and no changes are currently planned for it, but that is subject to change.

 The `publish` command is implemented but needs more testing.
 Additionally, you have to provide helper commands in order to use it, but there are proof of concept helpers provided in the `extensions` directory.

-The `merge` command is only implemented to the point of being able to use it to check out a snapshot into a new location.
+The `merge` command is only implemented to the point of being able to use it to check out a snapshot into a new location, or to automatically merge non-conflicting (at the level of not affecting the same file) changes.

 ## Installation